Abortion ruling to speed process for clinics, patients - NewsBreak

 Abortion ruling to speed process for clinics, patients

-MINNEAPOLIS — A court ruling thatstruck down most of Minnesota’s restrictions on abortion as unconstitutional will speed the process for clinics and patients, though providers are still studying all the implications of how the landscape will change as a result.
+MINNEAPOLIS (AP) — A court ruling that struck down most of Minnesota’s restrictions on abortion as unconstitutional will speed the process for clinics and patients, though providers are still studying all the implications of how the landscape will change as a result.

 Two key points of Monday’s ruling are expected to have the most immediate impacts.
 Judge Thomas Gilligan overturned Minnesota’s mandatory 24-hour waiting period, and a requirement that both parents be notified before a minor can get an abortion.
 His elimination of a rule that only physicians can perform abortions is expected to further ease access over time.